 Implementing a (http) protocol agnostic comparison at the CN level will add complexity and processing for handling an issue which really should be resolved before content enters the system.

 Should it become necessary to deploy such a change system wide, implementors should be cautious to not ignore the http protocol (e.g. split on // and use only the second half), since otherwise it would be relatively easy to spoof an id.

-#2 Updated by Bryce Mecum about 5 years ago
+#2 Updated by Bryce Mecum over 6 years ago

 Users should be strongly encourage to use https URLs for identity.

 - If we're doing literal string comparisons, these Subjects are not URLs but just strings.
 Comparison of URLs is subject to a normalization routine.
 I'm aware this might come off as pedantic.